Vessels will be the company’s first to be powered by LNG

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Thursday, August 24, 2017/Categories: Cruise news, Marine operations, CLIA
+Author: Rebecca Gibson/24 August 2017/Categories: Cruise news, Marine operations, CLIA

 Cruise Lines International Association’s (CLIA) Cruise Line Members are investing US$1 billion in environmental technology to reduce the impact of their ships on the environment.